Dilyara Idrisova: International career

-Season 2014/2015 included debut in Handel's Alessandro production (produced by Decca/Parnassus Arts Productions), singing the role of Lisaura opposite Julia Lezhneva, Max Emanuel Cenčić, and Xavier Sabata under George Petrou conducting Armonia Atenea.
+Season 2014/2015 included debut in Handel's Alessandro production (produced by Decca/Parnassus Arts Productions), singing the role of Lisaura opposite Julia Lezhneva, Max Emanuel Cenčić, and Xavier Sabata under George Petrou conducting the Armonia Atenea.
 Performances took place in Moscow Tchaikovsky Concert Hall, Brussel's Palais de Bozar and at the Handel Festspiele in Bad Lauchstaedt.
 In summer 2015, Idrisova participated in her first professional recording – Pergolesi's Adriano in Syria (as Sabina) opposite Franco Fagioli.
 The CD was released in November 2016 by Decca.

 Season 2015/2015

 Idrisova made a debut with a world-premiere production of J.A.
 Hasse's Siroe (as Arasse).
 Idrisova performed in Krakow, Moscow and in Amsterdam's Concertgebouw.
 The cast included Julia Lezhneva, Max Emanuel Cenčić and Juan Sancho.
-In December 2015, she performed Pergolesi's Adriano in Syria (as Sabina) at Opera Royal de Versailles.
-In March 2016, Idrisova performed Soprano solo of J. S. Bach's Passions at the Gasteig Philharmonie in March 2016 and in summer 2016 she made her second recording for Decca and her first recording alongside Max Cenčić – a complete version of Porpora's Germanico in Germania (as Rosmonda).
+In December 2015, she performed Pergolesi's Adriano in Syria (as Sabina) at the Opéra Royal de Versailles.
+In March 2016, Idrisova performed soprano solo in J. S. Bach's Passions at the Gasteig Philharmonie in March 2016 and in summer 2016 she made her second recording for Decca and her first recording alongside Max Cenčić – a complete version of Porpora's Germanico in Germania (as Rosmonda).
 The CD was released in January 2018 and received French award Diapason d'Or.
-October 17, 2016, at the Auditorio National, Idrisova sang Asteria in the Handel Opera Tamerlan.
+October 17, 2016, at the Auditorio National, Idrisova sang Asteria in the Handel opera Tamerlan.
 She excited the audience with a particularly emotional performance, a beautiful voice and a lyrical soprano.

 Season 2016/2017

 Idrisova performed in Lausanne, Wiesbaden and Vienna performing Hasse's Siroe, Porpora's Germanico and Pergolesi's Adriano in Syria as well as the release of both CDs through Decca.

-In Russia she was awarded the National prize Golden Mask as Opera Singer of the Year for the role Iole in Handel's Hercules.
+In Russia she was awarded the National prize Golden Mask as Opera Singer of the Year for the role of Iole in Handel's Hercules.